 - cookie cutters - any festive seasonal cutter is fine.
 Use large or small or a combination of sizes.

 - sugar - use sanding sugars, granulated sugar, colored sugar, or cinnamon sugar.
 Be creative with decorating these flaky gems!

 I made a batch of pie dough specifically to make these cookies, So I opted to sweeten the pie dough with sugar and cinnamon in addition to the sugar I sprinkled on top.
 But this isn't necessary if you are using store-bought dough or leftover pie dough from another recipe.

-- 1/4 cup Turbinado sugar or granulated sugar
+- ¼ cup turbinado sugar or other coarse sugar (or granulated sugar)

 - 8 tablespoons ice water